 BP to exit from stake in Russia’s Rosneft following pressure from UK

-BP to exit from stake in Russia’s Rosneft following pressure from UK5 min read .
-Updated: 28 Feb 2022, 05:58 PM IST

 - Divestment follows talk between CEO and U.K. official, could result in substantial loss